AntonZiminSaritasa/buzzkill-search/prompts.md

 1. Why did you make another change?
 The code to skip empty and binary files was removed. requirements.txt is incorrect.
 LICENSE is gone.
 README.md lost most of its content.

+# Cursor Pro

+1. Restore everything to c2f9d23e055932211e9ac1b48a59ecb4ee8788e5.

+1. I created ./tmp dir and placed 4 files with the desired content there.
+Can you synchronize them to fix your previous mistakes?

+1. Create the copy script and execute it.

+1. Show me the statements with copy commands you want me to execute.